liudaqikk/CMBNB-demo/README.md

 * MATLAB R2019a
 * GCC v7

 [1] Guillermo Gallego, Henri Rebecq, and Davide Scaramuzza.
-A unifying contrast maximization framework for event cam- eras, with applications to motion, depth, and optical flow es- timation.
-In Proceedings of the IEEE Conference on Com- puter Vision and Pattern Recognition, pages 3867–3876, 2018
+A unifying contrast maximization framework for event cameras, with applications to motion, depth, and optical flow estimation.
+In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, pages 3867–3876, 2018
 # Dependencies
 [eigen3 library](http://eigen.tuxfamily.org/index.php?title=Main_Page),This library is included.